 The Findhorn Foundation, improbably situated in the north of Scotland, adjacent to the North Sea, within the Arctic Circle climate zone, was begun over 50 years ago, and is one of the oldest, most successful conscious spiritual communities.
 Originally founded by Peter and Eileen Caddy, and their friend Dorothy Maclean, linked to the spirits of Nature by R. Ogilvie Crombie and tutored by David Spangler, based on age old spiritual and esoteric principles, grounded in demonstrating cooperation and co-creation with the spirits and forces of nature (thus world-famous for their remarkable gardens); most recently evolving into a thriving globally linked eco-village – developed on several close proximity sites, working towards broad self-sustainability, wise stewardship, and spiritual growth in a residential working setting.
 People from around the world have lived and worked in the Findhorn Community, and thousands have visited or participated in educational and demonstration workshops or projects.
 Amidst our current pending global crises of the spirit, and of our Earth, Findhorn is increasingly moving towards participation in defining the current evolution of a critically needed “new story” for mankind.

-It was the 40th birthday celebration, and it just wouldn’t quite let me go – simply not quite yet complete.
-Well another birthday has just passed, and I say one’s as good as another, even if it’s not a special anniversary number.
+I revisited The Park 25 years after living there, to reconnect at the 40th birthday celebration.
 Seeing and listening to all those old friends and new acquaintances, I found I was continually moved by the admiration I felt for them.
 At the same time, I just couldn’t quite “find my voice.”
 Whether I couldn’t tell what I was thinking and feeling, or whether it just wouldn’t quite rise to words, I can’t say, but every one of us must have a “story,” and this one kept coming back to me, especially as I thought of treasured and sometimes whimsical experiences, and of friends no longer with us.

 Well, just look at the face in that baby passport picture.
 Angelic cherub or mischievous munchkin?
 That was 1975, just before we arrived in the spiritual Findhorn community, a young naive couple with a little girl toddler, and of course fresh with another one of those I don’t know exactly why we’re here, but we just knew we had to be stories; as well as several of the requisite signs and omens to prove it.
 Fast forward through the usual traumatic initiatory rights of community passage, the ubiquitous community calamities and certain pending financial doom, to a quiet and cold, but sunny winter day in an ancient patiently rusting caravan.
 James Hill and I sat in front of a disarmingly warm coal fire, hypnotically engrossed in a game of ancient Chinese origin, called Go, a game of cagey strategies, much like chess in the West.
 I recall watching the old men at the Go Club in San Francisco’s Japan town, inscrutably and silently studying their board, until with total resolution and out of the seeming blue, they snapped a Go stone briskly and loudly to the wooden board, like a samurai concentratedly wielding a blade…